 - The 243 WSSM can fit into a shorter action rifle with a shorter bolt, magazine and receiver.
 This means you get a lighter, smaller rifle that produces a shorter, faster bolt throw.
 It also means you get a stiffer action that can improve accuracy.

 - The 243 WSSM shoots bullets a little faster.
 Roughly 100-200 feet per second.

 In theory shorter fatter cases have the characteristics to burn the powder more evenly and consistently resulting in improved accuracy.

 - The cartridge is short enough to work in the AR-15 platform.
 Where the 243 Win. requires the longer action AR-10 which in heavier and more expensive.

 - Loaded ammunition can be harder to find.

 - Some people have reported difficulty with shells feeding.
 This makes perfect sense, the case is really short and really fat, requiring a little more finesse to make the transition from magazine to chamber than a longer traditional shell.
-My A-Bolt's magazines required a slight adjustment to get shells to feed smoothly. (see my 243 WSSM Feeding Issues - Solved article)
+My A-Bolt's magazines required a slight adjustment to get shells to feed smoothly. (see 243 WSSM A-Bolt Feeding Issues - Solved)